Ohad Da

 Academic integrity – there’s simply no other way.
 It’s also the best way to learn and contribute to our broader community.

-It must be interesting – Let’s spend time understanding together what is it, precisely, that is interesting in this question we are working on.
+It must be interesting – Let’s spend time understanding together what it is, precisely, that is interesting in this question we are working on.
 Now let’s do it again.
 And again.
 What better way is there to have fun while making novel, impactful, most interesting science.

 Respect – my mentees are academics in training.
 They are also human beings, with needs, and wants.
 To be the best scientist they can I invite my mentees to bring everything they are into the lab.
 It is my job and privilege to make my mentees feel comfortable being who they are in the lab and the broader academic community.